-UNICEF USA applauds today’s Supreme Court decision to uphold the Deferred Action for Childhood Arrivals program, known as DACA.
+UNICEF USA applauded the Supreme Court’s decision in June 2020 to overturn the Administration’s effort to end the Deferred Action for Childhood Arrivals (DACA) program.
 This ruling is a relief to immigrant youth and families who have been living in limbo since the Administration tried to end DACA in 2017.

 However, this is only a temporary solution.
 We still need Congressional action to permanently protect 650,000 immigrant youth, commonly known as Dreamers, who were brought to the United States by their parents, from being deported to countries they have never known.